For Fresh Color

 Cooler weather and plentiful rain make this ideal planting time for trees and shrubs.
 Evaluate your garden’s need for evergreens and plants with winter interest.
 Cruise through garden centers for ideas and inspiration.
 Continue to plant and transplant until the end of this month.

-Allow ornamental grasses to stay up for the winter to add texture to your garden as well as food and shelter for birds and wildlife; trim them back in early spring before new growth begins.
+Allow ornamental grasses to stay up for winter to add texture to your garden as well as food and shelter for birds and wildlife; trim back in early spring before new growth begins.

 For the Edible Garden

 Plant blueberries, cane berries, and fruit trees this month to take advantage of cool, rainy weather.
 Amend soil with compost to improve drainage if planting in heavy clay.
 G&B Acid Planting Mix is perfect for blueberries.